 Always get a moisture test before buying a Stucco home.
-Homes in the Piedmont > Triad of North Carolina generally sell for less with Stucco siding – so you can > get more house for your money…. just keep that lower price-point in mind when > you in turn are ready to sell so it does not come back to haunt you. > > EFIS synthetic stucco is a decent product; the problem was in the application. > If moisture isn’t allowed to escape via proper application, then it builds up, > causes rot from the inside out and forces its way out any openings.
-Typically > those openings are around doors and windows which is why stucco homes often have > rot at the bottom of door and window frames.
+Homes in the southeast U.S. generally sell for less with Stucco siding – so you can get more house for your money…. just keep that lower price-point in mind when you in turn are ready to sell so it does not come back to haunt you.

+EFIS synthetic stucco is a decent product; the problem was in the application.
+If moisture isn’t allowed to escape via proper application, then it builds up, causes rot from the inside out and forces its way out any openings.
+Typically those openings are around doors and windows which is why stucco homes often have rot at the bottom of door and window frames.
 All that said:

 1. Make certain you know if it’s hard coat or synthetic.
 If you lean toward a stucco home have it inspected by a firm specializing in that field.
 They will probe the home in multiple areas to test for moisture retention.
 This is well beyond the scope of a home inspection.
 If work needs to be done, ideally, have it done BEFORE you close because tearing into a stucco home can open up a whole can of worms.